What students say

 Stimulating working environment

 Doctoral researchers at Vienna University of Technology work in an atmosphere of intellectual excitement.
-Almost 30 highly diverse students are currently enrolled in the Programme.
+16 highly diverse students are currently enrolled in the Programme.
 This ensures plenty of cross-fertilisation across the thesis projects.
 A tailor-made training programme for each student guarantees that courses are taken which meet each student’s individual needs.
 Regular mentoring gives students the support they need to meet their research objectives.
 Journal clubs provide a forum to discuss scientific issues and methods by analysing and presenting published journal papers.
 These strengthen the analytical and linguistic skills of the students, encourage critical thinking and team work skills and help students to scrutinise and use the scientific literature.

 Excellent career opportunities